BareBones-RPG/BareBones-RPG.github.io/README.md

 Players and NPCs about to be attacked will roll Mobility save against an upcoming attack.

-- If the defender rolls a 6, they can avoid the attack and make a counterattack.
+- If the defender rolls a 6, they can avoid the attack and make a free atack.
+This is not a critical attack.
+  >
 - On a 5, the defender successfully avoids the attack.
 - On 4- roll the player will be hit and will need to roll for damage reduction depending on what armor they are wearing.
 - If the defender rolls a 1, the attacker does a critical hit.
 A critical hit deals double the damage depending on what they are wearing.
 This will decrease the armor’s quality until is broken.